Team Science Award of Distinction for Early Stage Research Teams

 Selection Process

 The Executive Council of the Georgia CTSA will review all nominations and make a recommendation to the University Presidents.
+Questions should be directed to Lauren James

 The Georgia Clinical & Translational Science Alliance (Georgia CTSA) is an inter-institutional magnet that concentrates basic, translational, and clinical research investigators, community clinicians, professional societies, and industry collaborators in dynamic clinical and translational research projects.
 Emory engaged three of its close academic partners - Morehouse School of Medicine (MSM), Georgia Institute of Technology (Georgia Tech), and the University of Georgia (UGA) - to form the Georgia CTSA.
 This partnership, a strategic multi-institutional alliance, offers compelling, unique, and synergistic advantages to research and patients statewide.
 Learn more about Georgia CTSA.